Intensive one-on-one remedial Arabic tutoring for children struggling with language gaps.

 Phase 1: Diagnostic Assessment (Session 1‑2)

-Purpose: Identify precisely where child struggles.
+Purpose: Identify precisely where the child struggles.
 Not “bad at Arabic”—specifically which skills need targeted work.

 Parent Involvement: Tutor shares detailed findings: “Your child confuses ح and ه sounds.
 Reading fluency is below grade level.
 Grammar understanding is age‑appropriate.
 Speaking vocabulary is strong.”